dwjoyce/pythonbook/chapters/Print that out!.rst

 This is just the same code as we did in Chapter 2 when working with variables for the first time.
 However, back then, we typed in each individual line in the interactive interpreter, and it gave an answer every time if there was one.

 What happens now, given that it is living in its own program?
 Try it and see - press the :kbd:`F5` key, click :button:`OK` to save it and give it the name :file:`sum.py`.
 Remember, the :file:`.py` postfix stands for Python.
-Moreover, save all your programs onto your USB stick.
+Moreover, save all your programs in the appropriate place (the directory with your name, or onto your USB stick).

 When the program runs in the run window (the same as the interactive interpreter), what does it display onto the screen?
 Does it give 30 as expected?
 No, it does not!